AdvaMed Tries Public Diplomacy to Handle FDA Challenges

 One of the most entertaining aspects of those great Rocky boxing movies is the impossible number of punches fighters land in each round.
 In Rocky Balboa , for example, the challenger throws more than sixty punches in the first round…that comes out to a punch about every three seconds.
+As we’ve been showing in some recent blogs, it appears AdvaMed and the FDA are looking to start their own fighting franchise.

 “AdvaMed is pleased that Dr. Shuren’s remarks are a strong statement recognizing the need to improve CDRH’s effectiveness in supporting innovation and with his commitment to an interactive premarket review process that is predictable, consistent, transparent and timely,” commented AdvaMed President and CEO Stephen J. Ubl.